Code-dot-mil/code.mil/_pages/index.md

       src: /assets/images/arrow-right-white.png
       alt: 'arrow right'
     title: Make us better.
-    description: We've drafted documentation in conjunction with the open source community so the DoD can participate in the open source and free software communities, even where we may not have copyright.
-You can help to continue making our open source strategy better.
-Open an issue or a pull request with your suggestions on how to continue improving these documents.
+    description: We've drafted documentation that empowers the DoD to participate in the open source community.
+You can help improve our open source strategy by improving these documents!
+Open an issue or a pull request with your suggestions.

 intro: |